paladin-t/bitty/docs/documents/manual.md

 * `Font.new(nil, size = 14, permeation = 1)`: constructs a font object from the default font with the specific size and permeation
 	* `size`: the size as number
 	* `permeation`: indicates how to blur glyph edges with the alpha channel, with range of values from 0 to 255

+`Font` is managed by GC, do not need to unload it manually.

 ### Texture Asset